 If we retrieve your file from storage (including electronic storage) in relation to continuing or new instructions to act for you, we will not normally charge for the retrieval.

 If we retrieve your file from storage for another reason, we may charge you for:

 - time spent retrieving the file and producing it to you

 - reading, correspondence, or other work necessary to comply with your instructions in relation to the retrieved file

 We will often produce only an electronic copy of the file unless it is impractical to do so.

-External firms or organisations may conduct audits or quality checks on our practice.
-This may include our accountants, the SRA, The Law Society, our Professional Indemnity Insurers and their lawyers, our Lexcel Assessor and other individuals or bodies of a similar professional nature.
+External firms or organisations may conduct audits quality checks on our practice, interviews or further checks for purposes of legal research including solicitor and firm rankings.
+This may include our accountants, the SRA, The Law Society, our Professional Indemnity Insurers and their lawyers, our Lexcel Assessor, Chambers and Partners, Legal 500 and other individuals or bodies of a similar professional nature.
 These external firms or organisations are required to maintain confidentiality in relation to your files.
 If you have any objection to your file being viewed by them, would you please confirm this in writing, in which case we would remove your files from those offered for audit and quality checks.

 Your files may also be reviewed in a due diligence exercise relating to the sale or transfer of all or part of our business, the acquisition of another business by us or the acquisition of new business.
 If you do not wish your file to be used in this way, please let us know as soon as possible.